IanisFF1/Me/README.md

-This repository contains all the projects I did in college and my personal ones.
+This repository contains all my personal projects and the ones I did in college.